skandima/diffusion_policy_pushf/README_remote.md

 Notes
 - This bundle doesn't include the full `diffusion_policy/` package.
 If the trainer doesn't have the repo, ask them to clone https://github.com/skandima/diffusion_policy_pushf and checkout `pushf/remote`.
-- If you want me to make this zip fully self-contained (include the minimal code), I can add that.

-Need help?
--- Paste any error output here and I'll help fix it.